olebole/irafdoc/doc/specred.standard.rst

   band is the same as the calibration band given in the calibration file then no further transformation is required.
-However if the magnitude is specified in a different band, a conversion is performed using information from the <tt>"params.dat"</tt> file based on the spectral type of the star.
+However if the magnitude is specified in a different band, a conversion is performed using information from the <span style="font-family: monospace;">"params.dat"</span> file based on the spectral type of the star.
   </p>
   <p>
-  When an effective temperature is specified rather and a spectral type then the nearest tabulated temperature for the spectral types that have <tt>"V"</tt> as the third character is used.
+  When an effective temperature is specified rather and a spectral type then the nearest tabulated temperature for the spectral types that have <span style="font-family: monospace;">"V"</span> as the third character is used.
 For the standard spectral type designations this means that when an effective temperature is specified the dwarf spectral type is used for the magnitude transformation.
   </p>
   <p>
-  As mentioned previously, the <tt>"params.dat"</tt> data file has additional columns following the spectral type and effective temperature.
+  As mentioned previously, the <span style="font-family: monospace;">"params.dat"</span> data file has additional columns following the spectral type and effective temperature.
 These columns are relative magnitudes in various bands.
 The standard file has V magnitudes of zero so in this case the columns are also the X-V colors (where X is the